jfgoog/rules_rust/docs/defs.md

 capture_clippy_output(<a href="#capture_clippy_output-name">name</a>)
 </pre>

-Control whether to print clippy output or store it to a file.
+Control whether to print clippy output or store it to a file, using the configured error_format.

 **ATTRIBUTES**